 |And then as Δx heads towards 0 we get:||= 2x|

-And you write dx instead of Δx heads towards 0, so the common notation for "derivative of" is :
+And we write dx instead of "Δx heads towards 0", so the common notation for "the derivative of" is :

 x2 = 2x